 As the Ksentini Report points out, indigenous peoples the world over are both especially dependent on a healthy environm- ent for their subsistence and cultural survival and sufficiently marginalized to ensure that they cannot defend their traditional lands from environmentally destructive encroachments.
 The need to protect indigenous land rights and self-deten-nination and to prevent discrimination is particularly acute in Burma, where SLORC's envirorunental human ri hts abuses are overwhelmingly directed at indigenous peoples.
-Because the Draft Declaration on the Rights of Indigenous Peoples is a crucial step toward achieving the protection of indigenous peoples' rights, EarthRights International fully supports the Ksentini Report's call for "the rapid adoption" of the Working Group on Indigenous Populations' Draft Declaration on the Rights of Indigenous Peoples 3 1 and urges the Human Rights Commission to diligently work toward this end.
+Because the Draft Declaration on the Rights of Indigenous Peoples is a crucial step toward achieving the protection of indigenous peoples' rights, EarthRights International fully supports the Ksentini Report's call for "the rapid adoption" of the Working Group on Indigenous Populations' Draft Declaration on the Rights of Indigently work toward this end.